top of page

 Short Courses

 Throughout the year, we will offer weekend 1 or 2 day courses.
-Please get in contact via our CONTACTS page to express your interest.
+Please get in contact via our CONTACTS page if you have any questions.

-One Day Basic Introduction Class 2024 Classes TBA $300
+One Day Basic Introduction Class 3rd or 4th May $300

 5 Board Bench

-This one day woodworking course will have participants building a classic 5 board bench, perfect for a verandah or by the back door.
+This one day woodworking course will have participants building a classic 5 board bench from locally milled Cypress Pine, perfect for a verandah or by the back door.
 Course will be capped at 4 participants and will be taught by Scott Rowlings.
 COST: $280

 Traditional Soapmaking